-Cutting back on junk food is one of the most common goals I hear from women wanting to lose weight and eat better diets.
+Cutting back on junk food is one of the most common goals I hear as a weight loss coach.
+It’s a great step for those wanting to lose weight and eat better diets.

 Saying you want to eat less junk food and actually doing it are two different things.
 It’s hard to actually do this without knowing specific changes to make.
 This article will show you 4 ways to eat less junk food.

 (For the purposes of this article, “junk food” refers to highly processed foods that provide your body with little in the way of nutrients.)